What Is Hedera Hashgraph?

 Part 1: Hedera Hashgraph Whitepaper Review

-- Author: Dr. Leemon Baird, Mance Harmon, and Paul Madsen
+- Author: Dr. Leemon Baird, Mance Harmon, Paul Madsen

 - Type: Technical